 The ships that came and went from Alexandria with the help of its lighthouse also brought great knowledge.
 Legend has it that any book brought on any ship was seized and copied while the ship was in port, one copy of the book was given to the legendary Library of Alexandria and the original given back to its rightful owner.
 This is how the Library of Alexandria gained so many books, attracting many scholars to study there.

-This lighthouse has made a lasting impact on world culture as the word for lighthouse in many languages including Greek, Persian, French, Spanish, Italian, Bulgarian, Romanian and Portuguese comes from Pharos, the original name for this great work of architecture.
+This Lighthouse has made a lasting impact on world culture as the word for the lighthouse in many languages including Greek, Persian, French, Spanish, Italian, Bulgarian, Romanian and Portuguese comes from Pharos; the original name for this great work of architecture.

-The building is said, in many accounts, to have had a square base, an octagonal middle section and a circular upper section, a design which mimics minarets used commonly in Islamic architecture for mosques and other buildings for centuries.
+The building is said, by many accounts, to have had a square base, an octagonal middle section, and a circular upper section, a design which mimics minarets used commonly in Islamic architecture for mosques and other buildings for centuries.
 Its design inspired the George Washington Masonic National Memorial in the United States.